microsoft/Rexl/README.md

 * Run `dotnet build Rexl.sln -c Debug` to build the debug configuration.
 * Run `dotnet build Rexl.sln -c Release` to build the release configuration.

+To build in Linux and WSL (Windows Subsystem for Linux):
+* `cd` to the `src` directory.
+* Run `dotnet build Rexl.sln -c Debug -p:EnableWindowsTargeting=true` to build the debug configuration.
+* Run `dotnet build Rexl.sln -c Release -p:EnableWindowsTargeting=true` to build the release configuration.

 ### Running Tests

 Similarly the tests can be run in the standard ways using Microsoft Visual Studio or the `dotnet`